fulopdenes/constructionData-myStock/README.md

 [//]: # (opening it for the first time.
 Public link: https://mystock-frontend.onrender.com/)

 This software provides a common work platform of companies in the construction industry.
-It is very similar to Excel program, but it optimized by construction conditions (ex.: small screens, slow internet, several companies have access to one data etc).
+It is very similar to Excel program, but it optimized by construction conditions, exemples:
+ * for small screens --> bigger icons and fonts;
+ * for slow internet --> precach data or offline mode;
+ * when several companies must have access to one data --> common database acces;

 Usually the construction stakeholders spend cca.
 3 hours (38%) of their work time with administration .
 As an experienced civil engineer and programmer, I find a solution to reduce this to 2 hours (11% efficiency).
 By using